Pharmacies (Apotik) and Obtaining Medications in Indonesia

 Local pharmacies (apotik)

 A limited number of foreign chain pharmacies can be found in most of the major cities in Indonesia and include Guardian and Century Health Care.
 These pharmacies are located in major malls and shopping centers in Jakarta.
 They sell a wide range of prescription and over-the-counter medications and toiletries, and typically have a pharmacist on staff to fill prescriptions and assist customers with drug-related questions.
 Be advised that many Indonesian pharmacists know little English.
 If you are having problems communicating, write the name of the medication down, and show it or your prescription/medical bottle to the pharmacist as it may simply be pronounced differently in Indonesian.
 If what you need is not available in one store, it may be obtained from another branch of the pharmacy and held it for pickup.
 In some cases, they may even be able to deliver the drugs directly to your residence.

 There are many privately owned local apotik (pharmacies) in Indonesia.
 There are also several government-owned pharmacies which sell drugs produced at government factories.
 Many local pharmacies sell generic medicines (obat generik) which are much cheaper than branded options.

 Pharmacies are also found in all hospitals and major medical clinics or group practices, but it is harder to get medications from these pharmacies without seeing a doctor in the practice first.
 In generally, they will not fill prescriptions from sources outside of the practice.

 In the evening on Jl.
 Roxy and Jl.
 Gajah Mada, many roadside stalls selling drugs at very reduced rates open for business.
 Their customers are usually poor people who cannot afford apotik prices.
 However we urge great caution in purchasing from roadside stalls as in many cases the drugs are fake and/or of uncertain origin, poor quality or sold with a false expiration date.

 Obtaining medications from abroad

-A medication order from abroad is most likely to be more expensive than the purchase of a locally available drug or its generic equivalent.
+A medication order from abroad is most likely to be more expensive than buying a locally available drug or its generic equivalent.
 In addition to the price tag, shipping costs and handling fees can add considerable expense to your final cost.